aducworth/edmunds-api-php/README.md

 Overview
 ------------

-The library has methods to help send data to and recieve data from the API.
+The library has methods to recieve data from the API.

 Please read the [Edmunds API documentation](http://developer.edmunds.com/api-documentation/overview/) to see what endpoints are available.